 UISD to discuss future of Superintendent David Gonzalez

-LAREDO, Tx.
-(KGNS) - After nearly two months, the future of UISD’s superintendent will be discussed during a board meeting.
+LAREDO, TX (KGNS) - After nearly two months, the future of UISD’s superintendent will be discussed during Tuesday’s board meeting.

 Back in August, the UISD board decided to place David Gonzalez on administrative leave following a complaint filed against him for “ongoing and reoccurring” harassment.